cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.6.2v0.1
 A minimum of **two** and maximum of **four** separate and distinct super admin users SHALL be configured.

 - _Rationale:_ The super admin role provides unfettered access to the workspace.
 Properly managing the number of users with this level of access makes workspace compromise more challenging.
-However, having too few accounts can be problematic as it increases the risk of loosing admin access entirely (e.g., if a super admin forgets their password); having between 2 and 4 balances these two concerns.
+However, having too few accounts can be problematic as it increases the risk of losing admin access entirely (e.g., if a super admin forgets their password); having between 2 and 4 balances these two concerns.
 - _Last Modified:_ July 10, 2023
 - _Note:_ Admin count does not include "break-glass" super admin accounts.